cheminfo/eln-docs/docs/30_structural_analysis/ir/README.md

 ### Peak picking

-It is possible to **manually peak picking** on an infrared spectrum by holding down the `ALT` key, and then left-clicking on the peaks of interest.
+It is possible to **manually pick peaks** on an infrared spectrum by holding down the `ALT` key and then left-clicking on the peaks of interest.

 <Manual/>